 A Special Pesto

 Most of the pesto you encounter here in the U.S. is different for a few reasons.
 First off, most of what you see is made by machine, usually a food processor or hand blender.
 This holds true even if it is homemade.
-Don't get me wrong, it usually tastes good, but because the ingredients aren't hand chopped you end up with a texture that is more like like a moist paste and there little to no definition between ingredients.
+Don't get me wrong, it usually tastes good, but because the ingredients aren't hand chopped you end up with a texture that is more like like a moist, uniform paste with little to no definition between ingredients.
+This pesto is something different.

-During my lesson I quickly began to realize chopping all the ingredients by hand and not blending them is key because this prevents the ingredients from becoming a completely homogenized emulsion or paste.
-When you dress a pasta with a pesto that has been hand chopped the minuscule flecks of basil will separate from the olive oil in places, you get definition between ingredients, and bright flavors pop in a way they don't when they've been blended into one.
+During my lesson I quickly began to realize chopping all the ingredients by hand is key because this prevents the ingredients from becoming a completely homogenized emulsion or paste.
+When you dress a pasta with a pesto that has been hand chopped the minuscule flecks of basil will separate from the olive oil, pine nuts, and Parmesan cheese in places.
+You get definition between ingredients, and bright flavors pop in a way they don't when they've been blended into one.

-Another thing, Genovese pesto is famous in part because it is often made with young, small basil leaves.
-For us non-Italians it is easy to find Genovese basil in stores and at farmer's markets particularly in the summer, but chances are it wasn't picked young.
+Genovese pesto is famous in part because it is often made with young, small basil leaves.
+For us non-Italians it is easy to find Genovese basil in stores and at farmer's markets, particularly in the summer.
+That said, chances are it wasn't picked young.
 I wouldn't worry about it too much, simply by hand chopping all your ingredients, you will see a major shift in personality of your pesto.
-If you grow your own basil, I'm envious.

-If you're serious about making good pesto, using this technique, get a good, sharp (preferably large, single blade) mezzaluna, or a good knife - you'll need it.
+Per the above, this pesto celebrates hand-chopping.
+Correspondingly, if you're serious about making good pesto using the hand-chop technique you'll need a sharp (preferably large, single blade) mezzaluna, or a good knife.
+The sharpness of your blade absolutely matters because you don't want to bruise or tear your basil.
+Whatever you use to chop, make sure it has a sharp blade or the basil will turn dark.
 Chopping the ingredients will take twenty minutes or so.
-Whatever you use to chop, make sure it has a sharp blade or the basil will turn dark.
 Once you chop your ingredients, you'll form them into a cake, pictured above.
 You add olive oil to this cake, and it's magic - below.

 How to Store Pesto

-Store any pesto you might use in the next day or two, refrigerated, under a thin film of olive oil.
+Generally speaking, store any pesto you might use in the next day or two, refrigerated, under a thin film of olive oil.
 You can also freeze it in snack-sized baggies.
-Thaw and toss whatever gnocchi or pasta you like with it.
+Thaw and toss with whatever gnocchi, ravioli, or other favorite pasta you like - and a good splash of pasta water!

 How to Make Pesto like an Italian Grandmother